 - olive oil

-- sandwich filling (sausage, pepperoni, lunch meat, cheese)
+- sandwich filling (sausage, pepperoni, sliced meat, cheese)

 - salad dressing or barbecue sauce (optional)